 For research and development.
 We analyze use of the Service to analyze and improve the Service and to develop new products and services, including by studying user demographics and use of the Service.

 To send you marketing and promotional communications.
 We may send you Sounder-related marketing communications as permitted by law.
 You will have the ability to opt-out of our marketing and promotional communications as described in the Opt out of marketing section below.

 To display advertisements.
 We work with advertising partners to display advertisements on the Service or elsewhere online.
-These advertisements are delivered by our advertising partners and may be targeted based on your use of the Service or your activity elsewhere online.
+These advertisements are delivered by our advertising partners and may be targeted based on your use of the Service or your activity elsewhere online (including your digital behavior and past browsing activities) and may be based on the Advertising information collected by us or our advertising partners (such as your age, gender, location or device).
 To learn more about your choices in connection with advertisements, please see the section below titled “Targeted online advertising.”